Vision theory of Jesus' appearances

-The vision theory or vision hypothesis is a term used to cover a range of theories that question the physical resurrection of Jesus, and suggest that sightings of a risen Jesus were visionary experiences.
+The vision theory or vision hypothesis is a term used to cover a range of theories that question the physical resurrection of Jesus, and suggest that sightings of a risen Jesus were epiphanies or internal, subjective visionary experiences, often classified as grief or bereavement visions.
 It was first formulated by David Friedrich Strauss in the 19th century, and has been proposed in several forms by critical contemporary scholarship, including Helmut Koester, Géza Vermes, and Larry Hurtado, and members of the Jesus Seminar such as Gerd Lüdemann.

-Christian apologists, scholars, and theologians object against the theory, taking the resurrection to be a literal, bodily phenomenon.
+Christian apologists and certain scholars and theologians reject the theory, holding the resurrection to be an actual bodily phenomenon.

 Hypothesis

 Subjective vision theory

 Origen's response to the second century philosopher Celsus provides the earliest known literary record of a vision hypothesis; it was later popularized by 19th century theologian David Strauss.
 David Friedrich Strauss (1808–1874), in his Life of Jesus (1835), argued that the resurrection was not an objective historical fact, but a subjective "recollection" of Jesus, transfiguring the dead Jesus into an imaginary, or "mythical," risen Christ.
 The appearance, or Christophany, of Jesus to Paul and others, was "internal and subjective."
 Reflection on the Messianic hope, and Psalms 16:10, led to an exaltated state of mind, in which "the risen Christ" was present "in a visionary manner," concluding that Jesus must have escaped the bondage of death.
 Strauss' thesis was further developed by Ernest Renan (1863) and Albert Réville (1897).
-These interpretations were later classed the "subjective vision hypothesis", and "is advocated today by a great majority of New Testament experts."
+These interpretations were later classed the "subjective vision hypothesis", and is advocated today in secular and Liberal Christian scholarship.

 According to Ehrman, "the Christian view of the matter [is] that the visions were bona fide appearances of Jesus to his followers", a view which is "forcefully stated in any number of publications."
 Ehrman further notes that "Christian apologists sometimes claim that the most sensible historical explanation for these visions is that Jesus really appeared to the disciples."

 According to De Conick, the experiences of the risen Christ in the earliest written sources – the "primitive Church" creed of 1 Corinthians 15:3–5, Paul in 1 Corinthians 15:8 and Galatians 1:16 – are ecstatic rapture events.

+Paula Fredriksen, an agnostic scholar, expressed strong support for the vision theory, saying that “I know in their own terms what they [the disciples] saw was the raised Jesus.
+That's what they say, and then all the historic evidence we have afterwards attest to their conviction that that's what they saw. (...)
+I don't know what they saw.
+But I do know as a historian that they must have seen something.”